 On this page

-Adding Personalization to your Algolia search implementation gives your users a better search experience and increases engagement with your catalog.
-You can implement Personalization in three main steps:
+Adding personalization to your Algolia search implementation gives your users a better search experience and increases engagement with your catalog.
+Implement personalization in three main steps:

-- Gathering user data, which breaks down into:
+- Gather user data, which breaks down into:

 - Planning which user behavior to track